nesi/swc_lincoln2015/Git_Lessons/05-history.md

 ![Git Checkout](fig/git-checkout.svg)

-So, to put it all together:
+Putting it all together:

 > ## How Git works, in cartoon form {.callout}
 > ![http://figshare.com/articles/How_Git_works_a_cartoon/1328266](fig/git_staging.svg)

 > ## Simplifying the Common Case {.callout}
 >
-> If you read the output of `git status` carefully,
-> you'll see that it includes this hint:
+> As you can see the output of `git status` includes this hint:
 >
 > ~~~ {.bash}
 > (use "git checkout -- <file>..." to discard changes in working directory)